-Tara S. Singer was named as Omicron Delta Kappa’s fifth executive director in April 2013.
+Tara S. Singer was named as Omicron Delta Kappa’s fifth executive director in 2013.
+Her current position is president and chief executive officer.
+She is also a member of the O∆K Society and Educational Foundation Board of Trustees.
 A 1981 initiate of the Beta Epsilon Circle at the University of Louisville, Tara also served as the faculty officer for the University of West Georgia Circle from 2005-07.

-In her role with O∆K, Tara has brought more than three decades of experience in association management, communications and marketing, alumni engagement and development, and university administration to her responsibilities as the chief executive for both the Omicron Delta Kappa Society, Inc. and the Omicron Delta Kappa Foundation, Inc.
+In her role with O∆K, Tara has brought more than three decades of experience in association management, communications and marketing, alumni engagement and development, and university administration to her responsibilities.

 Tara was previously the assistant vice president for communications and marketing at Indiana State University.
 She has managed a range of budgets for university departments and divisions, affiliated foundations, and membership organizations; developed successful marketing campaigns for student recruitment at Indiana State University and for the Illinois Institute of Technology’s Alumni Association; and created comprehensive alumni engagement programs at the University of West Georgia and the University of Louisville.
 Additionally, Tara has coordinated numerous state, regional, and national conferences and has edited and co-authored various publications, including one book and several articles published nationally.